ken862734801/Calculator/README.md

 scientific calculator.

-Some of the buttons present on the actual Texas Instrument 30XS Multiview don't have a math.js equivalent, and are present more so for the sake of perserving the design.
+Some of the buttons present on the actual Texas Instrument 30XS Multiview don't have a math.js equivalent, and are present more so for the sake of preserving the design.

 https://mathjs.org/docs/getting_started.html